 - If gloves are cumbersome or uncomfortable, workers are less likely to wear them consistently.

 That’s why, in addition to great dexterity, gloves also need to be comfortable.
 High-quality gloves are less likely to poke, pinch, or irritate the skin.
-It’s also important to make sure that everyone has a pair that fits them properly, so review sizing charts before you make a purchase.
+It’s also important to make sure that everyone has a pair that fits them properly, so review glove sizing guides before you make a purchase.

 Do you have more questions about oilfield and oil rig gloves?